0xPoe/talks/a-sink.slide/slides.md

 Recently, I’ve been very interested in Infrastructure software and open source.
 Hence why I’m interested in this position at BentoML.

-I'm also a Cargo Contributor and a Rustup Maintainer.
+I am also a open source believer.
+Right now, I'm a very active Cargo Contributor and a Rustup Maintainer.

 You can find me on GitHub, Twitter, and my personal website.